University of Manchester Guide: Reviews, Rankings, Fees and More

 University of Manchester Courses and Programs

 The university has a five-year MBChB Medicine programme.
 There is also a Foundation year pathway which allows you to enter their MBChB programme after completion of the Foundation year.
-Annual tuition fees start from £29,000 for the first two years of study and go up to £48,000 per year for the clinical years (fees are subject to change on an annual basis).
+Tuition fee for the first two years are £34,500 and go up to £56,000 per year for the clinical years (fees are subject to change on an annual basis).
 Minimum entry requirements are AAA.

 Manchester offers three programmes related to Dentistry – the first is a BDS Dentistry programme, the second is BDS with a pre-dental year entry (similar to a Foundation year) and the third is a BSc in Oral Health Sciences.
-Tuition fees for their BDS programme starts from £29,000 for the first year of studies.
+Tuition fees for their BDS programme starts from £34,500 for the first year of studies.
 Clinical tuition fees for students entering Year 2 in 2023 will be £56,000.
 Minimum entry requirements are AAA.

 Study Linguistics at the University of Manchester

 There are 23 courses with Linguistics, allowing students to pair various subjects with studies of a modern language or Linguistics.
 Tuition fees for their 3-year BA Linguistics programme start from £20,000 per year and entry requirements for this subject are ABB.

 Study Optometry at the University of Manchester